botond0401/DS_MSC_Maths/README.md

 ## Additional Information

-This course, taught by Professor Martin Ehler during the winter semester of 2023. 📚
+This course was taken in the 2023 winter semester, and the instructor was Prof. Martin Ehler. 📚

 If you have any questions or feedback, please don't hesitate to reach out!